nightboundx/seeker-ng/README.md

 # seeker-ng
 A Python-based GUI tool for passively scanning and displaying nearby Wi-Fi access points using airodump-ng.
 Built with PyQt5, designed for simplicity, portability, and touch-screen usability.
 The device I used was a touch screen HyperPixel display which was attached to a raspberry pi to make a portable device for scanning devices on the move.

-# Seeker-ng

-🛰️ **Seeker-ng** is a lightweight, PyQt5-based GUI tool for scanning nearby Wi-Fi access points using `airodump-ng`.
-Built with a focus on simplicity and touchscreen compatibility, it's ideal for Raspberry Pi-based cyber tools or field-ready interfaces.

 ---

 ## Features